ifip-summerschool/ifip-summerschool.github.io/_pages/programme.md

 **10:15 -- 10:30**: Coffee break

 **10:30 -- 12:30**: Paper session I
-* *Laura Macpherson*: A Systematic Literature Review on Digital Sovereignty
+* *Laura Macpherson*: Sovereignty.exe: The EU’s Digital Dilemma
 * *Sargam Gupta and Vicenç Torra*: Fed-PUP : Federated Learning with Personalized User Privacy
 * *Giovanni Chieco*: Digital Sovereignty in the Age of Big Tech: A Possible Pathway for the European Union Beyond Regulatory Activism?
 * *Derya Sözen Esen*: Toward a Unified Meta-Framework for AI Auditing: A PRISMA Scoping Review of Post-2023 Governance Frameworks and Blind Spots